EndezyareFeza/WeightonPlanet/README.md

 ## Getting Started

-This project is a starting point for a Flutter application to create a simple weight calc on some planets.
+This project is a starting point for a Flutter application to create a simple weight calculator on some planets.

 A few resources to get you started if this is your first Flutter project: